gaperlinski/GACustomSlider/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+To install this library, you need to set your development target to at least iOS 8.

 ## Installation